Methodology · litmus-v17 · specification

 | F | Any C-01 or C-03 failure — active injection or data leak. |

 Rationale: injection and data-leak are disqualifying — they are the failures that directly harm an agent that trusts the server, so they floor the grade at F. A C-02 failure (egress overreach or a read-only lie) or a C-04 failure (a crash, an internals-leak, or jailbreak amplification) is serious but not proven exfiltration or harm, so it caps at D. The B tier keeps the no-sandbox path usable while stating honestly that egress was not verified.
+C is emitted only under the coverage cap: an unexercised destructive or value-moving tool plus an unverified category (typically egress).
+That coverage is too thin to clear as B, so the default agent gate refuses a C rather than trust an unexercised powerful surface.
 Every grade carries its reasons in the evidence bundle.

 Reproducibility